-Perfect Fry Pork Chops are comfort food at it’s finest.
-There’s nothing better than a tender pork chop!
+Perfect Fried Pork Chops are comfort food at its finest.
+There’s nothing better than tender pork chops!

 For this recipe, we start with bone-in pork chops.